-- differences between our actual financial and operating results and those expected by investors; - fluctuations in quarterly operating results; - our performance during peak retail seasons such as the holiday season; - market conditions in our industry and the economy as a whole; - changes in the estimates of our operating performance or changes in recommendations by any research analysts that follow our stock or any failure to meet the estimates made by research analysts; - investors' perceptions of our prospects and the prospects of the beauty products and salon services industries; - the performance of our key vendors; - announcements by us, our vendors or our competitors of significant acquisitions, divestitures, strategic partnerships, joint ventures or capital commitments; - introductions of new products or new pricing policies by us or by our competitors; - small trading volumes and small public float;

-- stock transactions by our principal stockholders; - · recruitment or departure of key personnel; and - the level and quality of securities research analyst coverage for our common stock.

-In addition, public announcements by our competitors, other retailers and vendors concerning, among other things, their performance, strategy, or accounting practices could cause the market price of our common stock to decline regardless of our actual operating performance.

-Our comparable store sales and quarterly financial performance may fluctuate for a variety of reasons, which could result in a decline in the price of our common stock.

-Our comparable store sales and quarterly results of operations have fluctuated in the past, and we expect them to continue to fluctuate in the future.
-A variety of other factors affect our comparable store sales and quarterly financial performance, including:

-- general U.S. economic conditions and, in particular, the retail sales environment; - changes in our merchandising strategy or mix; - · performance of our new and remodeled stores; - the effectiveness of our inventory management; - timing and concentration of new store openings, including additional human resource requirements and related pre-opening and other start-up costs; - · cannibalization of existing store sales by new store openings; - · levels of pre-opening expenses associated with new stores; - timing and effectiveness of our marketing activities, such as catalogs and newspaper inserts; - · seasonal fluctuations due to weather conditions; and - · actions by our existing or new competitors.
+☐ differences between our actual financial and operating results and those expected by investors;

+fluctuations in quarterly operating results; our performance during peak retail seasons such as the holiday season; market conditions in our industry and the economy as a whole; changes in the estimates of our operating performance or changes in recommendations by any research analysts that follow our stock or any failure to meet the estimates made by research analysts; investors' perceptions of our prospects and the prospects of the beauty products and salon services industries; the performance of our key vendors; announcements by us, our vendors or our competitors of significant acquisitions, divestitures, strategic partnerships, joint ventures or capital commitments; introductions of new products or new pricing policies by us or by our competitors; small trading volumes and small public float; stock transactions by our principal stockholders; recruitment or departure of key personnel; and the level and quality of securities research analyst coverage for our common stock. dition, public announcements by our competitors, other retailers and vendors concerning, among other things, their performance, strategy, or accounting practices could e the market price of our common stock to decline regardless of our actual operating performance.
+Our comparable store sales and quarterly financial performance may fluctuate for a variety of reasons, which could result in a decline in the price of our common stock. comparable store sales and quarterly results of operations have fluctuated in the past, and we expect them to continue to fluctuate in the future.
+A variety of other factors tour comparable store sales and quarterly financial performance, including: general U.S. economic conditions and, in particular, the retail sales environment; changes in our merchandising strategy or mix; performance of our new and remodeled stores; performance of our new and remodeled stores, ш 0 the effectiveness of our inventory management; timing and concentration of new store openings, including additional human resource requirements and related pre-opening and other start-up costs; the effectiveness of our inventory management; timing and concentration of new store openings, including additional human resource requirements and related pre-opening and other start-up costs; cannibalization of existing store sales by new store openings; 0 the effectiveness of our inventory management; timing and concentration of new store openings, including additional human resource requirements and related pre-opening and other start-up costs; cannibalization of existing store sales by new store openings; 0 0 the effectiveness of our inventory management; timing and concentration of new store openings, including additional human resource requirements and related pre-opening and other start-up costs; cannibalization of existing store sales by new store openings; levels of pre-opening expenses associated with new stores; 0 0 the effectiveness of our inventory management; timing and concentration of new store openings, including additional human resource requirements and related pre-opening and other start-up costs; cannibalization of existing store sales by new store openings; levels of pre-opening expenses associated with new stores; timing and effectiveness of our marketing activities, such as catalogs and newspaper inserts; seasonal fluctuations due to weather conditions; and